 Badagi is one of Georgia’s most popular churchkhela companies and is often name-checked by locals for selling the most reliably delicious rendition of the sweet.
 This company uses all-natural products with no added sugar.
 I love the fresh grapey taste and soft texture – exactly how it should be!

-Their shop sells individual churchkhela, gift boxes and hampers along with other dried fruit products and tklapi fruit leather.
+Their shop sells individual churchkhela, gift bags, boxes and hampers along with other dried fruit products, teas, spices, and tklapi fruit leather.

 Bitadze Tea Shop & Museum

 Loose leaf green, black and white leaves, plus herbal and fruit teas grown in Guria tea region, Adjara and Samegrelo are all available.
+The newest product on offer is cosmetic-grade tea seed oil, which is cold-pressed onsite.
 If you’re a tea lover, you can even join them for a Georgian tea ceremony on request.

 You can find wooden utensils (including special rolling pins and dough cutters for khinkali) in the small shops under the arched walkway on Tamar Mepe Avenue (around this point).